elliotaplant/redux-js-restricted-routes/README.md

 export const LOG_OUT_USER = 'LOG_OUT_USER'
 ```

-Since the only state we care about is whether the user is logged in or not, these are the only actions we need.
+Since the only state we care about is whether the user is logged in or not, these are the only actions we'll need.

 To make things easier for our future selves, let's make some action creator functions to facilitate the logging in/out process and add them to the `src/redux/actions.js` file:
 ```javascript